 Sooner or later problems will occur, regardless of your spreadsheet skills.

-Here are Pros and Cons of using Excel –
+Here are the Pros and Cons of using Excel –

 - Inexpensive – Download free or low-cost spreadsheets.